-1. Rehearse, prepare, and perform standard art song and operatic repertoire in a formal recital. (assessed S2021 in F2021)
+1. Rehearse, prepare, and perform standard repertoire for piano in a formal recital.

-1. Rehearse, prepare, and perform standard repertoire for piano in a formal recital. (assessed S2021 in F2021)
+1. Rehearse, prepare, and perform standard art song and operatic repertoire in a formal recital.

-1. Rehearse, prepare, and perform standard repertoire for violin, viola, cello, or contrabass in a formal recital. (assessed S2021 in F2021)
+1. Rehearse, prepare, and perform standard repertoire for violin, viola, cello, or contrabass in a formal recital.

-1. Rehearse, prepare, and perform repertoire for flute, oboe, clarinet, saxophone, or bassoon in a formal recital. (assessed S2021 in F2021)
+1. Rehearse, prepare, and perform repertoire for flute, oboe, clarinet, saxophone, or bassoon in a formal recital.

-1. Rehearse, prepare, and perform standard repertoire for trumpet, French horn, trombone, baritone, euphonium, or tuba in a formal recital. (assessed S2021 in F2021)
+1. Rehearse, prepare, and perform standard repertoire for trumpet, French horn, trombone, baritone, euphonium, or tuba in a formal recital.

-1. Rehearse, prepare, and perform standard repertoire for percussion in a formal recital. (assessed S2021 in F2021)
+1. Rehearse, prepare, and perform standard repertoire for percussion in a formal recital.

-1. Rehearse, prepare, and perform standard repertoire for guitar in a formal recital. (assessed S2021 in F2021)
+1. Rehearse, prepare, and perform standard repertoire for guitar in a formal recital.

-1. Perform jazz music with effectiveness and confidence in a small combo. (assessed S2021 in F2021)
+1. Perform jazz music with effectiveness and confidence in a small combo.